Opentrons/opentrons/api/docs/v2/new_examples.rst

 Multiple Air Gaps
 *****************

 The OT-2 pipettes can do some things that a human cannot do with a pipette, like accurately alternate between aspirating and creating air gaps within the same tip.
-The below example will aspirate from five wells in the reservoir, while creating an air gap between each sample.
+The below example will aspirate from the first five wells in the reservoir, while creating an air gap between each sample.

 .. code-block:: python